elijahnzeli1/Feastofbooth/README.md

 # Feastofbooth
-For performing countdown of your prefered days
+For performing countdown of your prefered days.